Iroquois-class destroyer: Service history

 In 2010, after Haiti was hit by a major earthquake followed by at least twelve significant aftershocks, Canada sent Athabaskan and the frigate Halifax to Haiti as part of Operation Hestia.
 Athabaskan was sent to Leogane.
 In 2011, Athabaskan and Algonquin deployed to the Caribbean Sea as part of Operation Caribbe, a counter-narcotics smuggling operation.
 Iroquois deployed in 2012, with Athabaskan returning in 2014 and 2015.
+HMCS Algonquin was also deployed during the 2010 Winter Olympics as part of Operation Podium.

 Retirement

 Despite Huron being the most recently refitted Iroquois-class destroyer, she was placed in mothballed status in 2000, due to a personnel shortage following defence cutbacks during the late 1990s.
 Huron was paid off in 2005, and sunk in a live-fire exercise in 2007 by her sister ship Algonquin.

 In August 2013, Algonquin was involved in a collision with the auxiliary vessel HMCS Protecteur during a naval exercise.
 Algonquin suffered significant damage along her port side hangar.
 The vessel was laid up following the collision.
 In May 2014, while visiting Boston, Massachusetts, severe cracks were discovered in the hull of Iroquois requiring her immediate return to Canada and lay up for inspection.
 The inspection determined the hull was compromised and would require the ship to be laid up indefinitely.
 On 19 September 2014, the Royal Canadian Navy announced that these two ships were to be paid off along with the Protecteur class, leaving only Athabaskan active.

 On 27 November 2015, Algonquin, along with Protecteur, was sold to be broken up for scrap to R.J.
 MacIsaac Ltd. of Antigonish, Nova Scotia.
-They were towed to Liverpool, Nova Scotia where the work will be done.
+They were towed to Liverpool, Nova Scotia where the work was done.
 On 10 March 2017 Athabaskan, the last active ship in the class, was decommissioned.